- Prices between £2999 - £2999

 Lake kayaking and ancient art

-Wake up to the stirring landscape of Lake Atitlán spreading out before you and get set for today’s kayaking adventure.
-We’ll start by heading to the nearby village of San Juan La Laguna, where we’ll delve into traditional Mayan art.
+Wake up to the stirring landscape of Lake Atitlán spreading out before you and get set for today’s activities.
+We’ll start our day by hitting the waters for a fresh morning kayak, before heading to the nearby village of San Juan La Laguna, where we’ll delve into traditional Mayan art.
 You can also try your hand at making like a Tz’utujil artist while painting your own Nauhual Maya (aka Mayan animal spirit – the area is steeped in folklore and traditional Maya culture).
-Grab some lunch at a local cafe and then hit the kayaks.
-We’ll spend the afternoon gliding along the lake and wild swimming, against the backdrop of towering volcanoes.
+Grab some lunch at a local cafe, then we’ll spend the afternoon gliding along the lake and wild swimming, against the backdrop of towering volcanoes.
 The evening is then yours to do as you please.
 Relax with a mojito at the hotel bar, take a swim in the outdoor pool as the sun sets over the lake, or ease your kayak-weary muscles in the sauna.
 We’ll be making a beeline for the massage table.Read more

 Jet set to sunset beers

+Today we’ll be off to an early start, as we head onto our next destination.
 Load up your Kindle because today is all about kicking back and enjoying the ride as we travel from one side of Guatemala to the other.
-We’ll drive the scenic 150 kilometers back to Guatemala City, hitch a flight north to the Petén department, and touch down an hour later in Flores at Mundo Maya International Airport.
+We’ll drive the scenic 150 kilometres back to Guatemala City, hitch a flight north to the Petén department, and touch down an hour later in Flores at Mundo Maya International Airport.
 For the last leg of today’s journey, we’ll jump in a private transfer to the island-town of Flores proper (the name is also given to the general area comprising the towns of Santa Elena, San Benito and actual Flores), where we’ll check into our boutique hotel.
 The evening is yours to explore the area, so after a freshen up we suggest you meet your fellow Flashpackers on the rooftop for a well-deserved drink by the pool.
 Feel free to move on to the nearby bars and restaurants in this small but surprisingly energetic town.Read more

 Island life on Flores

 Flashpackers, today there’s no itinerary and the day is completely yours.
 Rise late and tuck into breakfast at the hotel.
 Then, find a sunlounger with your name on the rooftop terrace and take a dip in the outdoor pool with stretching views across Lake Petén Itza.
-If you’ve got itchy feet, book yourself onto our optional jaunt to El Crater Azul, a lovely spot for wild swimming.
 We’ll take an hour’s drive to the nearby town of Sayaxché, where we’ll boat across the River La Pasion to the Pucte Stream.
 El Crater Azul is a one-and-a-half-hour sail away, so relax on-board with a picnic as we approach the impossibly blue waters of the crater.
 Slide off the boat and snorkel the clear turquoise lagoon amid aquatic plants and jungle foliage, drinking in Guatemala’s beautiful wilderness before we head back to Flores.
 For the perfect finisher, we’d suggest beers at sunset with your fellow Flashpackers.Read more

 Jungle sunsets and ancient temples

 After breakfast, we’ll wave farewell to Flores proper and head to Tikal National Park.
-The ruins of a capital city belonging to the ancient Mayan Empire, Tikal spreads over 575 square kilometers of jungle and plays home to a gargantuan pyramid, ruins of millennia-old Mayan architecture, and the open plain of the Great Plaza.
+The ruins of a capital city belonging to the ancient Mayan Empire, Tikal spreads over 575 square kilometres of jungle and plays home to a gargantuan pyramid, ruins of millennia-old Mayan architecture, and the open plain of the Great Plaza.
 Towering temples isn’t all there is to see at Tikal however, as the rainforest is teeming with wildlife from monkeys, parrots and toucans, to blue-headed ‘oscillated’ turkeys and if you’re lucky, a rare jaguar spot.
 There are even crocodiles living in the Tikal Lake.
-After a day spent exploring Tikal from the ground, we’ll climb a temple for a birds-eye view of the jungle bathed in the burnished glow of a Guatemalan sunset.
+After a day spent exploring Tikal from the ground, we’ll climb a temple for a birds-eye view of the jungle bathed in the burnished glow of a Guatemalan sunset, depending on the climate at the time of year.
 Bed down for the night in your forest hotel, where you’ll get to drift off to the mesmerising sounds of the nocturnal jungle.Read more

 Temple sunrise and hello Belize